-The health plan reported pharmacy paid claims for related party pharmacy benefit manager (PBM), CVS Health.
+The health plan reported pharmacy paid claims for the related party PBM, CVS Health.
 It was determined that the pharmacy amount reported within the MLR was less than the paid claims amount certified by the PBM.
 An adjustment was proposed to report pharmacy paid claims per the PBM certification statement.
 The incurred claims and third party reporting requirements are addressed in the Medicaid Managed Care Final Rule 42 CFR § 438.8(e)(2).

 Proposed Adjustment

 Line # Line Description Amount

-1.1 Incurred Claims \$113,957
+1.1 Incurred Claims \$14,715